lf-edge/ekuiper/docs/en_US/extension/native/overview.md

 ## Naming

 We recommend plugin name to be camel case.
-Notice that, there are some restrictions for the names:
+Notice that there are some restrictions for the names:

 1. The name of the export symbol of the plugin should be camel case with an **upper case first letter**.
 It must be the same as the plugin name except the first letter.
-For example, plugin name _file_ must export a export symbol name _File_ .
+For example, plugin name _file_ must export an export symbol name _File_ .
 2. The name of _.so_ file must be the same as the export symbol name or the plugin name.
 For example, _MySource.so_ or _mySink.so_.

 ### Version